freelancernasimofficial/nascoder/README.md

 # 🚀 nascoder - AI-Powered Conversational Development Assistant

-nascoder is an enterprise-grade CLI tool that provides conversational AI assistance for software development, powered by Azure AI services.
+nascoder is an enterprise-grade CLI tool that provides conversational AI assistance for software development.

 ## ✨ Features